Angle Icon

 Since SOAP notes work across all specialties, any type of healthcare provider can use these notes to track patients’ conditions over time.

-What to include
+What to include in a SOAP note

 Here are a few elements to include when writing SOAP notes: